AtoVproject - lx-euclid - DIY kit - V1.1

 Check if the kit is complete as well the state of the provided parts.
 We inspect inspect everything in the workshop but it's possible that damages occur during shipping.
 If there are any obvious defect on any of the parts provided please contact us, we will provide a replacement.

-Part 3 - Through parts on main board
+Part 1 - Through hole parts on main board

 Place the two 3 pin headers and the boxed 2*5 header on their corresponding locations.